-Chair: Paul Nee, SVP, Chief Information Officer - Bank of New Hampshire
+Chair: Paul Nee, SVP, Chief Information Officer - First Seacoast Bank

 The Information Technology Peer Group is responsible for identifying current and emerging issues pertaining to technology in an effort to assist member banks in their technology planning processes.
 In addition, the group provides a forum for the sharing of ideas and experiences designed to improve a bank’s use of technology.
 Members of the group also identify training and educational opportunities that NH Bankers may provide to help enhance IT professionals’ skills in this area.